with Marcia Epstein, LMSW

 THINGS WE KNOW ABOUT SUICIDE GRIEF:

-- Suicide is NEVER someone else’s fault.
+• Suicide is not someone else’s fault.
 However, it is so common to feel guilty, and to sometimes feel blamed by others.

 Support for Individuals or Groups With Suicide Grief